13 Big Limitations of Hadoop & Solution To Hadoop Drawbacks

 Although Hadoop is the most powerful tool of big data, there are various limitations of Hadoop like Hadoop is not suited for small files, it cannot handle firmly the live data, slow processing speed, not efficient for iterative processing, not efficient for caching etc.

-In this tutorial on limitations of Hadoop, firstly we will learn about what is Hadoop and what are the pros and cons of Hadoop.
+In this tutorial on the limitations of Hadoop, firstly we will learn about what is Hadoop and what are the pros and cons of Hadoop.
 We will see features of Hadoop due to which it is so popular.
-We will also see 13 Big Disadvantages of Hadoop due to which Apache Spark and Apache Flink came into existence.
-We will learn about various ways to overcome Hadoop Disadvantages.
+We will also see 13 Big Disadvantages of Hadoop due to which Apache Spark and Apache Flink came into existence and learn about various ways to overcome the drawbacks of Hadoop.

 Let us start with what is Hadoop and what are Hadoop features that make it so popular.

 Hadoop is an open-source software framework for distributed storage and distributed processing of extremely large data sets.
 Important features of Hadoop are: